Can you reverse pre-diabetes?

 DIABETES AND YOUR EYE HEALTH

-With an increasing number of Australians diagnosed with diabetes, poor eye health and potential vision loss is becoming an issue for more people.
+With an increasing number of Aussies diagnosed with diabetes, poor eye health and potential vision loss is becoming an issue for more people.

 ADDRESSING DIABETES: A DUAL APPROACH